bckfilip/katacoda-scenarios/test-scenario/step3.md

 Now that the Dockerfile is in place, we can head over the next section which will show how to dockerize the application.

+### Links
+If you are interested in reading more about Docker commands please visit [Docker Desktop](https://docs.docker.com/desktop/).